Kimi to no Distance: Singles

 Kakegae no Nai Mono is the 38th single released on 23 June 2004.
 In the television, it was promoted as a theme song for the TBS television program "Koisuru Hamikami!".
 The single debuted at number 4 on Oricon Weekly Single Charts and sold over 46,000 copies.

 Kyō wa Yukkuri Hanasō is the 39th single released on 24 November 2004.
 In the television, it was broadcast as a commercial song for Gekkeikan's sake Tsuki.
 The single debuted at number 5 on Oricon Single Weekly charts and sold over 33,000 copies.

 Hoshi no Kagayaki yo is the A-side of 40th single, released on 20 April 2005.
 In the television, it was promoted as an opening theme for Anime television series Detective Conan.
 Making it her second opening theme for the same anime series for the first time in six years.
 The single debuted at number 2 on Oricon Weekly Single Charts and sold over 76,000 copies, making it double sales than her previous single.

 Natsu wo Matsu Sail no Yō ni is the B-side of the 40th single.
 It was promoted in the theatre as a theme song for Detective Conan 9th movie Strategy Above the Depths, making it her second movie theme song for the anime movie series for the first time in seven years.
 It's also Izumi's single for first time in 10 years to include in the song's title of A side and B side.

-Charting performance
+Chart performance

 The album debuted at number 3 on Oricon Weekly Album Charts.
 It charted for 18 weeks and sold more than 148,000 copies.

 The album has been rewarded with Golden Disc by RIAJ.